borishejblum/boriswebsite/content/software/_index.md

 <br />
 <br />

-## `PheVis` an automatic instant phenotyping from EHR data at the visit resolution
+## `PheVis`

 * * *

-An **R package** to perform *automatic instant phenotype prediction at the visit level from EHR data* that can be used for either chronic or acute conditions.
+An **R package** to perform *automatic instant phenotype prediction at the visit level from EHR data* that can be used for either chronic or acute conditions, developed with Thomas Ferte.
 Development version available on [gitlab](https://plmlab.math.cnrs.fr/fthomas/phevis2).

 <br />